Claiming ITC on Transfer of Business

 Transfer of ITC by Filing Form GST ITC-02

-The ITC-02 form is used to facilitate the transfer of Input Tax Credit (ITC) balance from one GSTIN to another GSTIN as a result of mergers and acquisitions.
+The ITC-02 form facilitates the transfer of the Input Tax Credit (ITC) balance from one GSTIN to another GSTIN as a result of mergers and acquisitions.
 The transferor must file it, and the transferee must take action.
-However, there is no time restriction to do so.
+However, there is no time restriction for doing so.

-After the introduction of GST, numerous amalgamations, mergers, and demergers have occurred.
-In certain situations, a business transferor will have unused ITC sitting in the electronic credit ledger.
+After the introduction of GST, numerous combinations, mergers, and demergers have occurred.
+In certain situations, a business transferor will have unused ITC in the electronic credit ledger.
 Only by submitting GST ITC-02 can they transfer this ITC to the new company.
-The unused credit of the transferor will be transferred to the transferee’s electronic credit ledger upon filing GST ITC-02.
+The transferor’s unused credit will be transferred to the transferee’s electronic credit ledger upon filing GST ITC-02.

 Preconditions for Filing ITC-02